What You'll Learn

 Kids sometimes use the word “addiction” to describe their own behavior, too.
 In a 2016 survey by Common Sense Media, half of teenagers said they “feel” they’re addicted to their mobile device.
 Three quarters of them said they felt compelled to immediately respond to texts, social media posts and other notifications.

-“More often than not, when people say that someone is addicted to the internet or addicted to their phone, they’re using it colloquially,” notes Dr. David Anderson, a clinical psychologist and director of the Behavior Disorders Center at the Child Mind Institute.
+“More often than not, when people say that someone is addicted to the internet or addicted to their phone, they’re using it colloquially,” notes David Anderson, PhD, a clinical psychologist at the Child Mind Institute.
 By calling it addiction, parents are often communicating their concern that so much screen time is unhealthy, as well as their feeling that they’re powerless to stop it.

 Are kids addicted?

 While the comparison to substance abuse is tempting, because devices are stimulating to the same reward centers of the brain, experts point out crucial differences.

 “Addiction doesn’t really capture the behavior we’re seeing,” says Matthew Cruger, PhD, a neuropsychologist and the director of the Learning and Development Center at the Child Mind Insititute.
 “With addiction you have a chemical that changes the way we respond, that leads us to be reliant on it for our level of functioning.
 That’s not what ‘s happening here.
 We don’t develop higher levels of tolerance.
 We don’t need more and more screen time in order to be able to function.”

 There is, technically, no such thing as internet or phone addiction.
 Some in the psychiatric community have proposed a new disorder called internet gaming disorder, to recognize unhealthy patterns of game-playing.
 But to rise to the level of a disorder, Dr. Anderson notes, the behavior would would be very extreme, and seriously impairing to a child’s life.